csc301-2024-s/13-Engineers-Without-Borders/README.md

 After the simulation (after the harvest on the 7th year), there will be a results screen to show your final score.
 This is followed by some self reflection questions to see how much you've learned.

+If you're a contributor, you can read the [technical document](technical-document.md) to learn more about the nitty gritty code behind the project.

 ## Development requirements
 We are using the Unity Engine, LTS version 2022.3.18f1.
 Your local git branch should be configured to use Unity YAML merge.